Olive1117/twitter_fdap/README.md

 11. Use the same method to export the 'following' list.

-12. Press the `Start Export` button quickly to trigger the notification requesting permission for multiple downloads, then click 'Allow'.
+12. Press the `Start Export` button quickly to trigger the notification requesting permission for multiple downloads, then click `Allow`.

 13. Delete the extra files.